 View video: Motions Part 4: Mailings and Deadlines Play Motions Part 4: Mailings and Deadlines Video

-For motions and opposition, count every day except the first day.
-If you land on a Saturday, Sunday or Holiday, go to the next business day.
-For replies, do not count the first day, and then count only business days.
-See Civil Rule 6(a) PDF.
+For motions and response, count every day except the first day.
+If you land on a Saturday, Sunday or holiday, go to the next business day.
+For replies, do not count the first day and do not count Saturday, Sunday or holidays.
+See Civil Rule 6(a).

 Return to Top